Netflix's Emmy spotlight lifts status of online shows

 For the 13th straight year, HBO led all networks with 108 nominations for a stable of shows including "Game of Thrones," "Girls," "The Newsroom" and "Boardwalk Empire."

-Among broadcasters, ABC (DIS.N) and CBS (CBS.N) led the pack with 53 nominations each.
+Among broadcasters, ABC and CBS led the pack with 53 nominations each.

 (Additional reporting by Eric Kelsey in Los Angeles; Editing by Stacey Joyce)